tateisu/mastodon-streaming-listener/README.md

 - app_secret : Secret of the your app.
 - access_token : The access token you get from Mastodon's oAuth API.
 - callback_url : The URL that will be called when new notification is arrived.
 - endpoint : (optional)Type of streaming endpoint.
-One of 'user', 'user:notification'
+One of 'user', 'user:notification'.
+If this parameter is not specified, default value is ( mastodon instance version >= v1.4.2 ? 'user:notification' : 'user' ).

 (notice)